timmcginley/41934/Concepts/CDE/README.md

 CDEs solve the problem of having data in different places and making it harder to coordinate and manage building information.

+The CDE is a repository of all the information about a project.
+This central source of information enhances collaboration and helps to avoid mistakes like duplication.

 A bit like an [IDE](Concepts/IDE) but for BIM models.

+### Attribution:
+This page is based on information from the [IBIMD](https://www.ct.upt.ro/IBIMD/) project of which DTU is a participant.